Ready to branch out from plain ketchup with your French fries? This creamy, lightly spicy French fry sauce recipe is the best!

 Want to make your very own secret dipping sauce?
 Here are a few ideas that you may experiment with.

-- Make it more spicy.
+- Make it spicier.
 I keep the heat level relatively low so my kids will eat it but you’re welcome to crank up the heat in this dipping sauce by adding more hot sauce.
 Use your favorite kind of hot sauce: Tabasco, Frank’s, Sriracha, Louisiana, chipotle, etc. There are a lot of different kinds to choose from.
+You can also just add a bit of cayenne pepper to make it spicy.

 - Replace the yellow mustard with Dijon or horseradish.